July 22, 2025

 This post may contain affiliate links or links from our advertisers where we earn a commission, direct payment or products.
 Opinions are the author's alone, and this content has not been provided by, reviewed, approved or endorsed by any advertiser.
 Information shared on this site is for entertainment purposes only and should not be considered as professional advice.

-Why NOW is a Good Time to Invest
+Why Now is a Good Time to Invest

-1. If You Wait For Things to Get Better, You’re Buying Your Shares at a Higher Price
+If You Wait For Things to Get Better, You’re Buying Your Shares at a Higher Price

 Uncertain times can be difficult for investors.
 This is your hard-earned money after all.

-Realize though that if you decide to wait until things get better in the stock market, then you’ll be buying your shares at a higher price.
+Realize that if you decide to wait until things get better in the stock market, then you’ll be buying your shares at a higher price.
 When you do that, you’ll be getting fewer shares and in the long run, building less wealth.

-2. No One Knows What the Stock Market Will Do This Year
+No One Knows What the Stock Market Will Do This Year

-3. The Stock Market (Historically) Goes Up in the Long Run
+The Stock Market (Historically) Goes Up in the Long Run

-Source: average annual returns of the stock market are around 10%
+Over its nearly 100-year existence, the average annual returns of the stock market are around 10%

 Does it return that every year?
 No, but on average, over the decades, your ability to stay in the market in good times and bad can yield a 10% return.

-4. Investing Favors Those Who Start Early
+Investing Favors Those Who Start Early

 The earlier you can invest, the more wealth you can build.
 Let’s do an example that demonstrates “waiting to invest” for the right time.

-$500 Invested in Total Stock Market for 30 Years
+$500 Per month for 30 Years

 Compound Interest Calculation $500 over 30 years